annotation/stam/extensions/stam-transpose/README.md

 ``https://w3id.org/stam/extensions/stam-transpose/``:

 * `Transposition` (type: `Null`) - Marks an annotation as being a transposition.
 A transposition *MUST* either:
-    * use a `DirectionalSelector` or `CompositeSelector`, with underneath an `TextSelector` to target two or more text selections directly.
+    * use a `DirectionalSelector` or `CompositeSelector`, with underneath a `TextSelector` to target two or more text selections directly.
 We call this the *simple transposition*.
 The text selections on either side *MUST* have the exact same *textual content*.
     * use a `DirectionalSelector` or `CompositeSelector`, with underneath an `AnnotationSelector` to target two or more annotations.
 We call this this *complex transposition*.
 The text targeted by the annotations *MUST* be identical on either side.
+The annotations themselves

 The full notion of transposition is illustrated in the following schematic, where resource A and B are recombined into a derived resource C: